by Kris Oyen | Apr 13, 2026 | Podcast

 Subscribe to the Recovery Elevator Podcast Apple Podcasts | | More

-Today we have Jack.
-He’s 39 years old from Phoenix, AZ and took his last drink of alcohol on June 23rd, 2025.
+Today we have Kerri.
+She is 51 years old from Maine and took her last drink on June 7th, 2025.

 This episode is brought to you by: